bright/new-www/content/blog/exposed-rsql-search-implementation.md

 ```

 As you can see, we defined three public methods:
-- `findAll` - will return all the records from db
+- `findAll` - will return all the records from the db
-- `findByQuery(String)` - will return filtered set of the records
+- `findByQuery(String)` - will return a filtered set of the records
-- `create` - our util function we will use for an initial inserts
+- `create` - our util function we will use for initial inserts

 Initial insert
 ---